VanillaWhey/object-pixel-channels/occam/README.md

 # OCCAM-Wrappers

-This is the official repository for the paper _[Deep Reinforcement Learning via Object-Centric Attention](XXXX)_.
+This is the official repository for the paper _Plug-and-Play Object-Centric Reinforcement Learning via Masking_.

 This repository includes different wrappers to be used with [OCAtari](XXXX) to generate different object-centric masked input representations.